dgobi/google-homepage/README.md

-This is an Odin Project exercise in which the Google homepage is recreated.
+This is an [Odin Project exercise](http://www.theodinproject.com/web-development-101/html-css) in which the Google homepage is recreated.

-From The Odin Project's [curriculum](http://www.theodinproject.com/web-development-101/html-css)